lino-framework/book/docs/dev/devblog.rst

 per month) where I noted every code change for my own reference.
 It happens surprisingly often that I want to know why I did some change one year ago.
-And I was often amazed about how many things both my customers and I were able to forgot during one year.
+And I was often amazed about how many things both my customers and I were able to forget during one year.

-In the beginning you should not publish your blog because every human has a natural shyness which would disturb your learning process.

 Qualities of a developer blog
 =============================